strapi/documentation/docs/developer-docs/latest/development/plugins-extension.md

 ### Within the extensions folder

-To extend a plugin's interface using the `./src/extensions` folder:
+To extend a plugin's server interface using the `./src/extensions` folder:

 1. _(optional)_ Create the `./src/extensions` folder at the root of the app, if the folder does not already exist.
 2. Create a subfolder with the same name as the plugin to be extended.
-3. Depending on what needs to be extended:
-    * create a `strapi-server.js` file to extend a plugin's back end using the [Server API](/developer-docs/latest/developer-resources/plugin-api-reference/server.md)
+3. Create a `strapi-server.js` file to extend a plugin's back end using the [Server API](/developer-docs/latest/developer-resources/plugin-api-reference/server.md).
-    * or create a  `strapi-admin.js` file to extend the admin panel with the [Admin Panel API](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md).
 4. Within this file, define and export a function.
 The function receives the `plugin` interface as an argument so it can be extended.

 ::: details Example of backend extension